Employer Nomination Scheme (ENS)

 From December 2013 ENS nominations (& visa applications) can no longer be lodged Decision Ready.
 Applications will be processed in receipt date order.

 The Nominating employer must be lawfully operating in Australia, must be financially able to pay the position, must show that they have met the training benchmark –either as a 457 visa sponsor for the last two years, or as a Direct Entry nominator for the last 12 months.
 The nominating employer and must also pay market salary.
-The nominated position must be selected from Consolidated Skilled Occupation List (CSOL) Schedule 1 & 2 (see below)
+The nominated position must be selected from the relevant Meduim to Long Term Strategic Skills List (MLTSSL) or Short Term Skilled Occupation List (STSOL).

 There are three pathways to apply for an ENS visa;